 They've abandoned the monastery as a model, but still following through

 with the community as centered around a retreat center and gay summer

-I would be interested in hearing from
+I would be interested in hearing

 other men beginning to think about and plan how to adapt their own